zefanyang/pacingpseudo/README.md

 We summarize results in DSC and HD95.
 DSC is measured in percentages (%) and HD95 is measured in millimeters (mm).
 Higher is better for DSC and lower is better for HD95.

 Below are the results of five-fold validation.
 Specifically,  in each fold, we first compute the average score of each anatomy over patients, which results in $K$ values. $K$ is the number of anatomies.
 Then we compute the average of these $K$ values.
-Since we have 5 folds, we have 5 average values of this kind.
-The overall average calculate the average value over 5 folds.
+Since there are 5 folds, we have 5 average values of this kind.
+The overall average calculates the average value over 5 folds.

 Displayed below are experimental results on CHAOS T1.